 If you are in the market for replacement windows, there are some key terms and requirements you’ll want to know.
 These terms may be used inaccurately in some literature you may find, so we’re shedding light on the proper information related to R-Value, U-Value, Heat Gain, and Title 24 requirements.
-Understanding this information will help you choose the right energy-efficient windows for your home.
+Also, understanding this information will help you choose the right energy-efficient windows for your home.

 R-Value, U-Value, and Heat Gain